czymara/czymara.github.io/_pages/research.md

   <div class="pub-links">
     <a href="https://doi.org/10.1080/14616696.2020.1808692" target="_blank" rel="noopener"><i class="fas fa-arrow-up-right-from-square"></i> View</a>
     <a href="/files/Czymara_2021_Cause-for-concerns.pdf" target="_blank" rel="noopener"><i class="fas fa-file-pdf"></i> PDF</a>

+    <a href="#" class="abstract-toggle">▼ Abstract</a>
   </div>

+  <div class="pub-abstract">COVID-19 is having a tremendous impact on gender relations, as care needs have been magnified by lockdown measures.
+We examine gender inequality in experiencing the COVID-19 lockdown in Germany.</div>
 </div>

 <div class="pub-entry">